Interchange Bridge Project Adds Final Piece to Beltway Puzzle

 Attractive & Creative Bridge Design Utilizes Unique Construction Methods to Reduce Costs

-These bridges are among the first in the State of Iowa to implement several new, exciting aesthetic features which provide a clean, refreshing appearance.
-Slender members and clean lines distinguish the striking, tall piers of the Ramp B bridge, while a bold concrete rustication pattern marks the stout piers of the Ramp C bridge.
-A special surface finish on piers, abutments, and rails of both bridges provides a uniform appearance and visual interest.
+These bridges are among the first in the State of Iowa to implement several new, exciting aesthetic features which provide a refreshing appearance.
+Slender members and clean lines distinguish the tall piers of the Ramp B bridge, while a bold concrete rustication pattern marks the stout piers on the Ramp C bridge.
+A special surface finish on the piers, abutments, and rails of both bridges creates a uniform appearance and adds visual interest.
 The open combination rails admit light to the bridge decks and provide an unrestricted view of the surrounding area.

-The final construction cost for both structures was estimated to have saved at least $10 per square foot, compared to conventional curved continuous welded plate girder designs.
-This translates to a significant cost savings of over $470,000.
-An ACEC Iowa Engineering Excellence Award was given in honor of this project.
+Because of the creative design elements incorporated into this project, the final construction cost for both structures was estimated to have saved over $10 per square foot compared to conventional curved, continuous-welded-plate, girder designs.
+This translated into a significant cost savings of over $470,000 for the State of Iowa.
+An Engineering Excellence Award from the American Council of Engineering Companies (ACEC) of Iowa was presented to Shuck-Britson in honor of this project.